Key takeaways:

 Asthma can run in families, so it can be hereditary.
 But having a family member with asthma doesn’t guarantee that someone will develop asthma.

 Many people have questions about why they develop asthma.
-Is asthma hereditary?
+Is asthma genetic?
 That is, do you get it from your mother or father — or both?
 Are there things in the environment that make developing asthma more likely?
 Can you do genetic testing to see if you have asthma?
 All the answers might surprise you.

 Researchers have found both genes and the environment play a part in whether someone develops asthma.
 Read more to learn about the genetics of asthma and what triggers in the environment may lead to this condition.